Apheresis Blood Collection (ABC)

 Apheresis blood collection, or ABC, is a special kind of blood donation.
 Instead of giving one pint of whole blood (as in a regular donation), an ABC donor gives only the components of blood needed for patients that day.
 ABC is made possible by an amazing machine that separates the components of your blood, retains certain components, and returns the rest to you—all with a single needle.
 It's a very efficient way of directly helping patients in hospitals.
 By collecting the optimal number of blood components at each donation, we can help ensure that these lifesaving products are available for the community.

 Donor health and medical history requirements for ABC are the same as for a whole blood donation, with a few additional requirements.
-Each donation is based on gender, height, weight and hemoglobin (the number of red blood cells) count on the day of donation.
+Each donation is based on gender, height, weight and hemoglobin (a value directly related to the number of red blood cells) count on the day of donation.
 These requirements are in place to ensure donor safety.
 One of our staff will use the blood collection machine and their expertise to determine what type of donation you can safely give that day.
 You may be recruited for an ABC donation on your first visit with us.

 During a platelet donation, we will collect one, two, or three units of platelets.
 One of our medical technicians will recommend the number of units based on your weight, hemoglobin level, and platelet count that day.
 Platelet donations are accepted at all three of our donor centers.

-You may donate platelets every 72 hours (3 days).
+You may donate platelets every 7 days.
 However, there is a limit of 24 platelet donations per person per year.
-If it has been less than seven days since your last donation, a preliminary platelet count must be performed, which can only be done at our Palo Alto Center.
-Many of our dedicated platelet donors choose to give every two weeks of the year.
 Click here to schedule a donation at one of our centers.
 Please remember to increase intake of fluids, calcium, and iron at least two days before your appointment.
 This will help prevent donation reactions.

 Donating Red Blood Cells